 It’s been a very cold winter here in the Northeast.
 Yesterday, temperatures were in the teens!
 But March is National Crochet Month, and this year’s Crochetville Designer Blog Tour has a Spring Garden theme.
 I kicked off the tour by sharing my Hydrangea Shrub granny square pattern, and then the dreary weather inspired me to design some more spring-themed grannies.
-I’ll be releasing one square a week during NatCroMo, and the patterns are available as free Ravelry downloads through March with the coupon code NatCroMo14.
+I’ll be releasing one pattern a week during NatCroMo.

 I call this pattern A Ray of Sunshine.
 My maternal grandmother, who taught me to crochet, had a small strip of garden in her mostly concrete backyard.
 She often grew sunflowers back there, and as a child I remember them often being taller than me!
 I loved running up and down on the angled metal cellar door as a kid, and the sunflowers were the first thing I would see as I slid/ran down.
 Sunflowers always brighten my day, and I hope this block does the same for you!